The grant application period for the 2015 round of the Recording Program is closed. Applicants will be notified of funding decisions by June 2015.

-- New for 2014: Record companies may submit up to 5 proposals per round.
+- Record companies may submit up to 5 proposals per round.
 Requests to exceed this amount must be approved by the Fund in advance of applying; contact the Grants Manager for more information.

 All applicants must supply the following information:

 - Contact information